-- 6.1.1 The District acknowledges and recognizes that the source of the CRF Funding is the City through Travis County's CARES Act allocation for public programs or initiatives eligible under the CARES Act. - 6.1.2 The District receives the CRF Funding from County and/or City as a sub-recipient.
-As a sub-recipient of CARES Act funding the District acknowledges that its use of the funds is subject to the same terms and conditions as City's and County's use of these such funds and the terms and conditions of this Agreement.
-The District agrees to strictly comply with all terms and conditions of the CARES Act funding, and to pay City for any repayments, penalties, or interest incurred as a result of District's failure to comply with all terms and conditions of the CARES Act funding.
-Funds spent in non-compliance with the CARES Act are subject to recapture for return to the Direct Costs Program ,for return to the United States Department of the Treasury, and return to the City/County unless the funds are used for other eligible expenses upon approval from the City, County, and United States Department of the Treasury.
+6.1.1 City acknowledges and recognizes that the source of the CRF Funding is Travis County and its CARES Act allocation for any public programs or initiatives using the CARES Act funding.

+6.1.2 City receives the CRF Funding from County as a sub-recipient.
+As a sub-recipient of CARES Act funding City acknowledges that its use of the funds is subject to the same terms and conditions as County's use of these such funds and the terms and conditions of this Agreement.
+City agrees to strictly comply with all terms and conditions of the CARES Act funding, and to pay County for any repayments, penalties, or interest incurred as a result of City's failure to comply with all terms and conditions of the CARES Act funding.
+Funds spent in non-compliance with the CARES Act are subject to recapture by County for return to the Direct Costs Program or for return to the United States Department of the Treasury.

-6.2 Transfer of CRF Funding.
+6.2 Deposit of CRF Funding.

-- 6.2.1 Separate Account.
-District shall create a separate, segregated account solely for holding and disbursing the CRF Funding. - 6.2.2 Interest Used as Principle.
-If CRF Funding is deposited into an interest-bearing account or invested, the District must treat all interest earned and all proceeds of investment as if it were CRF Funding received from City and/or Travis County and use it exclusively for Eligible COVID-19 Expenditures paid and incurred on or after March 1, 2020, and on or before October 31, 2020.
+- 6.2.1 Separate Account City shall create a separate, segregated account solely for holding and disbursing the CRF Funding and deposit both the initial advance of not more than 20% of the Not to Exceed Amount and the reimbursements based on Eligible COVID-19 Expenditures from the CRF Funding into that account. - 6.2.2 Interest Used as Principle.
+If CRF Funding is deposited into an interest-bearing account or invested, City must treat all interest earned and all proceeds of investment as if it were CRF Funding received from Travis County and use it exclusively for Eligible COVID-19 Expenditures paid and incurred on or after March 1, 2020, and on or before October 31, 2020.
 CRF Funding is not subject to the Cash Management Improvement Act of 1990, as amended. - 6.2.3 Taxpayer Identification.
-Before any CRF Funding is are payable, the District shall provide the City and/or Travis County Auditor with an Internal Revenue W-9 Request for Taxpayer Identification Number and Certification that is completed in compliance with the Internal Revenue Code, its rules and regulations. - 6.2.4 Payment by Check.
-Upon submission of Expense Documentation related to the Proposed District Program and approval by City, City will issue a check to District reimbursing Eligible COVID-19 Expenditures up to the amount set out in Section 7.2, below.
-City agrees to issue a check payable to Pflugerville Independent School District, which will be mailed to: Dr. Douglas Killian, Pflugerville ISD Superintendent, 1401 W. Pecan Street, Pflugerville, Texas 78660.
-To the extent funds are available, and provided City has received all necessary Expense Documentation, City agrees to issue the check no later than October 30.

-6.2.5 District must send requests for reimbursement with all necessary Expense Documentation to:
+Before any CRF Funding is are payable, City shall provide the Travis County Auditor with an Internal Revenue W-9 Request for Taxpayer Identification Number and Certification that is completed in compliance with the Internal Revenue Code, its rules and regulations. - 6.2.4 Payment by Direct Deposit.
+City must email the Travis County Auditor at CRF-Funding@traviscountytx.gov to obtain an electronic form to set up direct deposit into City's segregated CRF Funding account through electronic ACH deposit. - 6.2.5 City must send requests for reimbursement with all necessary Expense Documentation to: